CP-THRO/THRO-SQS-MyLib/docs/arc42.md

 - Backend must integrate with at least one external service
 - Must use GitHub for source code and version management
 - Must GitHub Actions for pipelines

+This project was developed under time pressure due to delays in my bachelors thesis.

 ## 4. System Scope and Context